 Proudly diverse, intentionally inclusive

-The mandate of Toronto Met’s Office of the Vice-President, Equity and Community Inclusion (OVPECI) is to maintain a visible presence for equity, diversity and inclusion (EDI) and Indigenous values and experience as integral components across all teaching, learning, research, service and administrative functions of the university, while addressing the range of systemic barriers at Toronto Met.
-The OVPECI is led by Interim Vice-President, Equity and Community Inclusion, Dr. Anver Saloojee.
+The mandate of TMU’s Office of the Vice-President, Equity and Community Inclusion (OVPECI) is to maintain a visible presence for equity, diversity and inclusion (EDI) and Indigenous values and experience as integral components across all teaching, learning, research, service and administrative functions of the university, while addressing the range of systemic barriers at TMU.
+The OVPECI is led by the Vice-President, Equity and Community Inclusion, Tanya De Mello.

 How we can support your commitment to equity, diversity and inclusion